Navalag/ft_printf/README.md

 You can find more information in article "Secrets of “printf”" at the root of repository and also read **man**.

-Bellow is the scheme with structure of my implementation:
+Below is the scheme with structure of my implementation:
 <img src="screenshots/ft_printf_scheme.png" width="800">

 ## HOW TO LAUNCH AND TEST: